 A global recession: Capital market and macro-economic trends to prepare for in 2023

-We will kick off our day with this view from an economist on the macro trends affecting public companies in the coming months.
+We will kick off our day with this view from a market strategist on the macro trends affecting public companies in the coming months.
 The session will set the scene with an update on global markets, fund flows, developments in M&A and activism activity and how IR teams can prepare for what is to come in 2023.

-Given the outlook for the next 18 months, what are the priorities of a CFO at a public company, and what are the expectations of IR teams to effectively communicate shareholder value?
-In this panel, CFOs will share their top-down perspective on the long-term effects of the pandemic, preparing for an economic downturn, the role of an IRO within the wider company strategy and how it has changed over the pandemic.
+Given the outlook for the next 18 months, what are the priorities of senior management at a public company, and what are the expectations of IR teams to effectively communicate shareholder value?
+In this panel, we’ll share perspectives on the long-term effects of the pandemic, preparing for an economic downturn, the role of an IRO within the wider company strategy and how it has changed over the pandemic.

 Roundtables: Learnings from the last recession – the role of an IRO